g3n/g3nd/README.md

 # Dependencies for installation

+G3ND imports the [G3N](https://github.com/g3n/engine) and so has the same dependencies as the engine itself.
-The [G3N](https://github.com/g3n/engine) engine imported by G3ND needs an OpenGL driver installed in the system and on Unix like systems depends on some C libraries that must be installed.
+It needs an OpenGL driver installed in your system and on Unix like systems depends on some C libraries that must be installed.
 In all cases it is necessary to have a C compiler installed.